🧪 Beta tests of Alphamoon's automation platform are open. Sign up and process invoices for three months for free.

 The best OCR software for receipts performs these operations with as few errors as possible.

-Multimodal DL for content understanding
+Visual representation of how multimodal DL for content understanding works

 What fields are commonly extracted from receipts?